These lessons help Grade 7 students learn how to find the area of shaded region involving polygons and circles.

+Sometimes, you may be required to calculate the area of shaded regions.
 Usually, we would subtract the area of a smaller inner shape from the area of a larger outer shape in order to find the area of the shaded region.
-If any of the shapes is a composite shape then we would need to subdivide it into shapes that we have area formulas, for example
+If any of the shapes is a composite shape then we would need to subdivide it into shapes that we have area formulas, like the examples below.

-Area of inner square = 2 cm × 2 cm = 4 cm2
+Step 1: Find area of inner square = 2 cm × 2 cm = 4 cm2

-Area of outer shape = (2 cm × 3 cm) + (10 cm × 3 cm)
+Step 2: Find area of outer shape = (2 cm × 3 cm) + (10 cm × 3 cm)

 = 6 cm2 + 30 cm2

 = 36 cm2